HyperBDR/docs/src/userguide/poc/failback-vmware-pre-settings.md

 **Step 7-3: Customize hardware by configuring system disk and data disk.**

 ::: warning
-The number and capacity of disks for the Failback Gateway Host need to be consistent with the Failback Host.
+The number and capacity of disks for the Failback Transition Host need to be consistent with the Failback Host.
 :::

 ![complete-doc-for-block-storage-failback-24.png](./images/complete-doc-for-block-storage-failback-24.png)